2026 Retreats

 Meals

 Food is the center of any Tenderfoot experience.
-Starting with lunch on Saturday and ending with brunch on Monday, all meals will be prepared for you and served family-style at our hand-made dining table.
-We use ingredients from our own garden and local farms as much as possible, eating the freshest flavors of the season.
+All meals will be prepared for you and served family-style at our hand-made dining table.
+We use ingredients from our own organic garden and local farms as much as possible, eating the freshest flavors of the season.
 We believe food is a great entry point to sustainable living, and you’re welcome to hang out in the kitchen to ask questions or share your own wisdom.

 Classes & Workshops

 Food Dehydration.
 Learn the basics of dehydration as a food preservation method.
-Give those brown bananas longer life, delight your kids with fruit leather, and learn to make gourmet camping meals.
-Led by Lindsey Rudibaugh & Travis Harding.
+Give your bananas longer life, delight your kids with homemade fruit leather, learn to make gourmet camping meals, or add some easy healthy foods to your packed lunches.

-Journaling.
-Take advantage of life’s slower pace this weekend and make time for your thoughts.
+Reflective Journaling.
+Take advantage of life’s slower pace this weekend and make time for your own thoughts.
 Respond to a few prompts, try out a variety of reflection techniques, then write or illustrate on your own for a while.
-Led by Lindsey Rudibaugh.

 Downtime & Recreation

-Students and guests consistently tell us that Tenderfoot feels like a retreat, that they feel rejuvenated after being here and hope they can keep their newfound clarity when they return home.
+Students and guests consistently tell us that Tenderfoot feels like a retreat, that they feel rejuvenated after being here.
 It comes from a combination of time outdoors, time spent using our hands to create things, nourishing food, less screen time, and purposeful downtime.
 So, while we offer some structured activities, we also encourage you to embrace play and pure relaxation — without technology.
 We have lots of options for tech-free fun: board games, card games, puzzles, pond floaties, floating dock, hammocks, instruments, and books galore.

 Lodging

-With both indoor and outdoor options, there’s something for all comfort levels and budgets.
+With both indoor and outdoor options, there’s something for all comfort levels.
 Indoor guests stay in doubles or quads.
 If you’re coming with a friend, you can name your roommate during registration.
 All linens, both bed and bath, are provided.
 All rooms are furnished with bunk beds, and guests share two bathrooms.
 Total indoor capacity is 8 people.

 Outdoor guests bring your own tent or hammock and stay in one of three designated camping areas.
 Water is provided at an outdoor spigot, and an outdoor shower and privy are available.
 Outdoor guests are welcome to use indoor bathroom facilities at non-peak times and charge devices at the lodge.
 Camping capacity is limited to 8 people.